saurabhan/Wallhaven-dl/README.md

 # Wallhaven-dl

+## UPDATE
+The script now comes with a serach funcionality, you can now serach and download wallpapers from the command line.

 A wallhaven scraper which downloads all the wallpapers form the first page of [alpha.wallhaven.cc](http://alpha.wallhaven.cc/)

 This Script now comes with categories and purity sort support.